2015 Audi Q5Enlarge Photo

 And within this group, which also includes the Mercedes-Benz GLK, Acura RDX, Volvo XC60, and now the Land Rover Discovery Sport as well, there's some tough competition.
 Yet the X3 and Q5 are two of the strongest entries that manage to keep their upscale pedigrees intact.
 Both are stylish, relatively fuel-efficient, and responsive.
 Yet when they face off, nose to nose, one's a clear winner, based on our numeric ratings.

 Audi's Q5 hits most of the luxury targets squarely.
-It's one of the more cohesive-looking crossovers--not too SUV-ish, with a stylish simplicity inside and out that's the polar opposite of vehicles like the Mercedes GLK and Land Rover LR2.
-Though it has been trumped by the likes of the Range Rover Evoque, the Q5's not just a downsized Q7.
+It's one of the more cohesive-looking crossovers—not too SUV-ish, with a stylish simplicity inside and out that's the polar opposite of angular efforts like the GLK or the Cadillac SRX.
+The Q5 isn't just a baby Q7 (Audi's larger model); it stands up well on its own design merit.

-For performance, the Audi's base turbocharged four-cylinder is nothing to shy away from.
-The front-drive, 211-horsepower, 2.0-liter turbo four makes more torque than the previous V-6, and gets better gas mileage too, at 20/27 mpg.
+Although both models offer diesel models (and in the Q5's case, a rarely seen Hybrid model), there are two main gasoline powertrains for each.
+The base turbocharged four-cylinder in the Q5 is nothing to shy away from.
+The front-drive, 220-horsepower, 2.0-liter turbo four gets pretty good mileage, at 20/28 mpg.
 It's a gutsy performer with 0-60 mph times of just over 7.0 seconds, a bit slower and coarser than the six, but considerably less expensive in some trims.
 The 3.0T model gets a 272-hp version of the company's supercharged V-6; it's also very torquey, yet as you'd expect, somewhat thirstier; and at the top of the lineup, the performance-oriented SQ5 joins the lineup this year.

 |Fuel Economy - Combined City and Highway|